Most people try to mine Ethereum but then get frustrated with the high up-front costs.

 Before we move onto other options:

-Never store your ETH or ETC on an exchange!
+Never store your ETH on an exchange!

 Binance is the world’s largest cryptocurrency exchange.
 You can easily deposit BTC and exchange it for Ethereum or ETC.